augustawind/restcli/docs/tutorial.rst

     `Config document`_ in the next section.

 .. note::
-Since Python is whitespace sensitive, you'll probably want to read the
-    section on `block styles`_, too.
+    Since Python is whitespace sensitive, you'll probably want to read the section on `block styles`_.

 .. _Config document: